-In fact, audio ADCs were used to record analog microphone digitally way before they were ever designed to fit within digital microphones.
+In fact, audio ADCs were used to record analog microphones digitally well before they were ever designed to fit within digital microphones.

 Are There Such Things As Dynamic, Condenser, And Ribbon Digital Microphones?

 Microphones, as transducers, come in a variety of types.
 The main ones being dynamic (moving coil), condenser, and ribbon.
 Are there digital microphones with moving coil, condenser, and ribbon capsules, or are digital microphones restricted to one transducer type?

-In theory, it is possible to turn any microphone into a digital microphone with the addition of an ADC before the mic output.
+In theory, it is possible to turn any microphone into a digital microphone by including an ADC before the mic output.
 And because of that, there are digital dynamic, condenser, and ribbon mics on the market today.

 As a quick example, here is one digital microphone for each transducer type:

 - Digital moving coil dynamic microphone: Rode Podcaster USB (link to check the price on Amazon).

 - Digital dynamic ribbon microphone: MXL UR-1 USB

 That being said, the great majority of commercial digital USB microphones are condensers.
 Why is this?

 The reason why most digital/USB microphones are condensers is simply due to the nature of their application.
-USB mics are very often used to capture one person speaking and condensers tend to work best for this application.
+USB mics are often used to capture one person speaking, and condensers tend to work best for this application.